coldmayo/KlaudOS/docs/memoryGuide.md

 ### Memory Address 315
 When the character at this address is equal to 1 you are given a prompt where if you answer yes or y then the kernel restarts.

+### Memory Address 317
+When caps lock is enabled, the value at this address is equal to 1.

 ### Memory Address 400
 Stores klaud shit talking in klaud dice.
 Specifically: "couldn't be me tho"